openvinotoolkit/model_server/docs/python_support/reference.md

     ]
 }
 ```
-Where `name` defines the name of the whole servable and `graph_path` contains the path to graph configuration file.
+Where `name` defines the name of the graph and `graph_path` contains the path to graph configuration file.

 ## Client side considerations